 In the past few years, there’s been growing interest in blockchain, a record-keeping technology that made much fuss in the IT industry.
-Some say many issues need improvement, while others immediately adopted it in their businesses.
+Some say many issues need improvement, while others immediately participated in the blockchain adoption to their businesses.
 But one thing is sure – it has potential.

 Basing on a peer-to-peer network, this distributed ledger technology (DLT) creates a new world of safe transactions.
-Here, decentralization and transparency are the most vital qualities.
+Here, decentralization and transparency are the most vital qualities – it’s a blockchain revolution.

 Get to know Blockchain technology along with examples, applications and benefits that it brings.
-However, I’m not going to focus on how a blockchain works but rather on its applications and perks.
+However, I’m not focusing on how a blockchain solution works but rather on its applications and perks.

 Blockchain, or distributed ledger technology, is a particular type of database in which information is stored in specific groups, called “blocks” that are chained together.
 When new information is introduced, it’s entered into a fresh “block” and connected to the previous one.
 In that way, everything is in chronological order.